 Best coffee shops in Boston

-The second-floor South End cafe is a sanctum for caffeinated hipsters reluctant to give up their hard-fought seats.
-Little wonder: Among other things, Render may well have kicked off the city’s pour-over love.
+The second-floor South End cafe is a sanctum for caffeinated locals reluctant to give up their seats.
 Coffee is the first and primary order of business here, with beans sourced from local roasters and transformed into Americanos, cortados and cold brews.
 Nab a table by one of the windows in the back room cupola; if you’re lucky, a chair on the shaded patio will eventually open up.

 Any Somerville sipper worth their salt has stopped by this Davis Square destination at some point.
-What other café can lay claim to a pool table, a black-and-white photo booth and a highly entertaining people-watching scene of Tuftsies and twentysomethings?
-The spot is aggressively green.
+What other café can lay claim to a pool table, a black-and-white photo booth, and a highly entertaining people-watching scene of Tuftsies and twenty-somethings?

 How is a high-concept restaurant also one of the area’s great coffee shops?
 Because Loyal Nine wears more than one hat.
 Yes, it’s a nighttime spot serving reimagined New England fare, but it’s also a cafe during daylight hours.
 Imagine settling in with your laptop at an inside communal table or on the outside patio, a glass of nitro coffee in hand and a biscuit breakfast sandwich at the ready.
 Before you know it, you’ll find you’ve lingered into lunchtime, which simply means you can explore the midday sandwich and salad offerings and indulge in one last latte.